zachealy1/prop-logic-chatbot/README.md

 ### `tell: <formula>`
 Add `<formula>` to the KB if it’s new and consistent.
 **Replies:**
-- “I already know that”
+- "I already know that"
-- “I do not believe that”
+- "I do not believe that"
-- “I’ve learned something new” :contentReference[oaicite:0]{index=0}
+- "I’ve learned something new"

 ### `ask: <formula>`
 Query the KB.
 **Replies:**
-- “Yes” (entails)
+- "Yes" (entails)
-- “No” (contradicts)
+- "No" (contradicts)
-- “I do not know” (undecided) :contentReference[oaicite:1]{index=1}
+- "I do not know" (undecided)

 ### `list_kb`
-Show all formulas currently in the KB, numbered in insertion order. :contentReference[oaicite:2]{index=2}
+Show all formulas currently in the KB, numbered in insertion order.

 ### `modus_ponens: <premise>; <implication>`
 Apply Modus Ponens: if `<premise>` matches the antecedent of `<implication>` (which must be of the form `p implies q`), learn `q`.
 **Replies:**
-- “applied modus ponens and learned: <consequent>”
+- "applied modus ponens and learned: <consequent>"
-- “applied modus ponens, but I already know that: <consequent>”
+- "applied modus ponens, but I already know that: <consequent>"
-- “I do not believe that: <consequent>”
+- "I do not believe that: <consequent>"
-- “Error: second argument must be an implication.”
+- "Error: second argument must be an implication."
-- “Error: premise `<premise>` does not match implication antecedent `<antecedent>`.”
+- "Error: premise `<premise>` does not match implication antecedent `<antecedent>`."

 ### `resolution: <clause1>; <clause2>`
 Apply one‐step resolution between two clauses (each a disjunction of literals).
 If a complementary pair is found, learn the resolvent.
 **Replies:**
-- “applied resolution and learned: <resolvent>”
+- "applied resolution and learned: <resolvent>"
-- “applied resolution, but it’s already in the KB: <resolvent>”
+- "applied resolution, but it’s already in the KB: <resolvent>"
-- “No complementary literals found; resolution not applicable.”
+- "No complementary literals found; resolution not applicable."
-- “Invalid syntax.
-Use: resolution: <clause1>; <clause2>”
+- "Invalid syntax.
+Use: resolution: <clause1>; <clause2>"

 ### `to_cnf: <formula>`
-Display the original formula and its CNF equivalent. :contentReference[oaicite:5]{index=5}
+Display the original formula and its CNF equivalent.

 ### `truth_table: <formula>`
-Print the complete truth table for `<formula>`. :contentReference[oaicite:6]{index=6}
+Print the complete truth table for `<formula>`.

 ### `exit`
-Quit the chatbot. :contentReference[oaicite:7]{index=7}
+Quit the chatbot.

 ## Example Sessions